Know About Me: Background and release

 On February 19, 2025, it was announced that Nmixx would be releasing their fourth extended play titled Fe3O4: Forward on March 17.
 On March 2, "Know About Me" was announced as the EP's lead single, with the release of the track listing.
 Two teasers for its music video were released on March 15 and 16 respectively.
 The music video was released on March 17 upon the EP's release.

 Composition

 "Know About Me" was written by Oh Hyun-sun (Lalala Studio), Jang Da-in (Artiffect), Cailin (153/Joombas), Chloe, Hei Kim (153/Joombas), Cho Yu-ri, Bang Hye-hyun, and Sung Yu-jin (Jamfactory), and composed by Chloe, Dyan, Kristin Marie Skolem, Lise Reppe, Jack Brady, and Jordan Roman.
-"Know About Me" primarily a song blend of hip-hop, trap and R&B with incorporating elements of synth-pop and pop.
 The song is described as having "chill yet modern hip-hop beats, trap-based drums and bold synth sound".
-In an interview with Nicole Fell from The Hollywood Reporter, Lily of Nmixx said that the title song's genre is a mix of trap beats, R&B and pop.
+In an interview with Nicole Fell from The Hollywood Reporter, member Lily said that the song's genre is "a mix of trap beats, R&B and pop".